 Here are some tricks to prevent buffering:

 1. First, if you have an iPhone, iPad or even an iPod Touch, go to the App Store and install Opera Mini 9.
-In Opera Mini, you can enable video boost, which compresses video data and reduces buffering.
+In Opera Mini for iOS, you can enable video boost, which compresses video data and reduces buffering.

 2. Make sure your device is updated with the latest iOS version, so you don’t miss out on the latest features.